sharontherese/sharon-kabel/content/projects/papal-documents/index.md

 # Citation sources in papal documents

-Citations extracted from http://w2.vatican.va/content/vatican/en.html and http://www.papalencyclicals.net/.
+Citations extracted from [the Vatican's website](http://w2.vatican.va/content/vatican/en.html) and [Papal Encyclicals](http://www.papalencyclicals.net/).
 All data are in Excel.
 Contact me if you’d like a copy or if you’ve spotted an error!

 These charts do not include Scriptural citations.
 All popes quoted Scripture in their documents; what is not consistent is how they handled those quotes.
 Some popes provided a citation at the end, and some simply included an in-text citation.
 As a result, comparing the exact citations will make it look as though certain popes or documents did not use any Scripture.
 To improve usefulness – that is, to more easily compare citations among papal documents – I have removed Scriptural citations from the final count.